Explore the very best temples, tombs and timeless landscapes of Egypt with our epic 2 week Egypt itinerary, travelling from Cairo to Aswan and Luxor.

 There’s a lot more to the Giza Necropolis than the pyramids, so aim to spend at least 3 to 4 hours here.
 With that amount of time, you’ll be able to visit the three pyramids of Khufu, Khafre and Menkaure (and head inside one of them if you don’t mind queuing and small spaces; there’s an extra cost for this), as well as the Queens Pyramids, the Worker’s Village, some of the smaller temples and, of course, the Great Sphinx.

-We’ve learned that the remarkable Solar Boat of Khufu, which once filled a dedicated hangar near the Great Pyramid, has been relocated to the new (yet to open) Grand Egyptian Museum.
+We’ve learned that the remarkable Solar Boat of Khufu, which once filled a dedicated hangar near the Great Pyramid, has been relocated nearby to the new Grand Egyptian Museum.

 Travel Tip: Be prepared for some serious hassle at the Pyramids of Giza, especially if you’re visiting independently.
-The pressure from touts can be intense, whether it’s to buy a souvenir, have your photo taken with a camel or ride a camel or horse into the desert.
+The pressure from touts can be intense, whether it’s to buy a souvenir, have your photo taken with a camel or ride a horse or camel into the desert.

 Plan ahead of time what you want to do at the site and be polite but firm when responding.
 If you don’t intend to buy or ride, say ‘no’ from the outset rather than ‘maybe later’ or, as we experienced, you’ll end up with a persistent entourage for most of your visit.
 Remember, nothing is really ‘free’.